Korea, Republic of

 - Liaison office: A foreign corporation can establish a liaison office, which is not allowed to execute income-generating business activities in Korea.

 - Sole proprietorship: Sole proprietorship is not a legal form of entity in Korea.

 Guidance on taxation of an off-shore partnership

 An overseas investment vehicle (OIV) in the form of partnership that is established outside Korea (only if having no place of effective management in Korea) would be categorised as a foreign corporation if one of the following conditions is met:

 - Only comprised of partners with limited liability.

 - A domestic entity whose characteristics are the same as, or similar to, the characteristics of a foreign entity defined as a corporation under Korean laws.

 If the OIV does not meet any of the above, it is not eligible as a separate and independent corporate personality for tax purposes.
-Consequently, any Korean-source income earned by the OIV is regarded as immediately earned by each investor to the OIV and then taxed at each investor level as if they were engaged in a joint business.
+Consequently, any Korean-source income earned by the OIV is regarded as immediately earned by each investor of the OIV and taxed at the investor level as if the investors were engaged in a joint business.
 If a list of investors to an OIV is not disclosed, however, the OIV shall be subject to taxation as a non-resident according to the Korean tax law.